ReardGjoni/dotfiles/README.md

 ---

-- Run the start script to get started
+- Run the start script(as root) to get started